 |---|---|---|

-| Rough idling | Dirty or failing MAF | Inspect and clean sensor, check air leaks |
+| Rough idling | Dirty or failing MAF | Inspect and clean sensor |

-| Poor acceleration | Lean air-fuel mixture | Scan for codes P0101-P0104 |
+| Poor acceleration | Lean air-fuel mixture | Scan for P0101-P0104 codes |

-| Check engine light | MAF signal out of range | Check live data with OBD2 scanner |
+| Check engine light | MAF signal out of range | Monitor live data |

-| Black smoke / poor fuel economy | Sensor failure or clogged intake | Inspect intake hoses and replace sensor if necessary |
+| Black smoke | Sensor failure or clogged intake | Inspect hoses and intake system |

 MAF Sensor Replacement Cost Analysis

-- Professional Service: $250-$400 depending on labor rates
+- Professional Service: $250-$400

-- Time: DIY: 30-60 minutes; Professional: 45-90 minutes
+- DIY Time: 30-60 minutes

 Safety Warnings